Kaneyama, Fukushima: Demographics

 Per Japanese census data, the population of Kaneyama peaked in the 1950s and has declined steadily over the past 60 years.
 It is now roughly a quarter of what it was a century ago.

 History

 The area of present-day Kaneyama was part of ancient Mutsu Province and formed part of the holdings of Aizu Domain during the Edo period.
 After the Meiji Restoration, it was organized as part of Ōnuma District in Fukushima Prefecture.
-After the Meiji restoration, the villages of Yokota, Kawaguchi, Numzawa and Honna were established with the creation of the modern municipalities system on April 1, 1889.
-These villages merged on July 1, 1955 to form the village of Kaneyama, which was raised to town status on March 31, 1958.
+After the Meiji restoration, the villages of Yokota, Kawaguchi, Numazawa and Honna were established with the creation of the modern municipalities system on April 1, 1889.
+These villages merged on July 1, 1955, to form the village of Kaneyama, which was raised to town status on March 31, 1958.

 One of the hamlets in the town, Mifuke, on the banks of the Tadami River, was abandoned after being struck by a landslide in April 1964, and is now a ghost town only visited occasionally by tourists and former residents.
 The displaced people were integrated into the village of Amenuma across the river.